DentalPost takes a look at the training and education required to become a Dentist.

 Most dental programs in the United States prefer students to take basic introductory math and science college classes during college.
 Due to the competitive admissions process, you’ll want to maintain a grade point average that meets your preferred graduate program’s minimum requirements).
 Learn about approved dental programs and admission requirements for your preferred school on the American Dental Association’s Commission on Dental Accreditation page.

-Whether you work as a general Dentist in your own practice, or you obtain employment as a temporary Dentist or as an Associate Dentist, the quality of your training matters.
+Whether you work as a General Dentist in your practice, or you obtain employment as a temporary Dentist or as an Associate Dentist, the quality of your training matters.
 Most dental students spend roughly two years in a classroom setting and two years in clinical rotations or preceptorships.
 You’ll need to pass two national board examinations to continue with your studies during this period.

 Most licensed Dentists maintain malpractice insurance.
 Your training as a student exposes you to a variety of different types of dentistry.
 Consider selecting the Dentist opportunity most closely matching your interests and aptitudes so you can pursue a rewarding career, both personally and financially.